Update (05/07/2020): added tests with JLCPCB manufactured filters

 This video shows the project:

 I made an openEMS model of my hairpin filter.
-Thank to finite difference time domain analysis (FDTD), this model can be used to determine the S-parameters S11 (reflected power) and S21 (transfered power) of different element's length.
+Thank to finite difference time domain analysis (FDTD), this model can be used to determine the S-parameters S11/S22 (reflected power) and S21/S12 (transferred power) for different element's length.
+Note that the return loss and transmitted power in either direction should be identical because the construction is completely symmetrical.

 This animation shows the wave propagation with a Gaussian excitation function, simulated with this model (viewed in Paraview):